 These are for those of you who are looking for the most discreet audio install possible.
 Ceiling speakers are cut and mounted into the ceiling above your room.

 The quality of in-ceiling speakers can range from background listening options to full audiophile level speakers.
 Please get in touch with one of our friendly advisors to ensure we make your budget go as far as possible.

-IMPORTANT: Most conventional ceiling speakers are described as “mono” meaning it has only one channel of sound.
-This means it is designed to either receive a left or right channel of music and is to be used in conjunction with a second mono ceiling speaker to create a stereo pair.
+IMPORTANT: Most conventional ceiling speakers are described as “mono” meaning it outputs either the left or the right channel of sound.
+This means they should only be used in conjunction with a second mono ceiling speaker to create a left and right stereo pair.

 However, customers commonly report that ceiling space is simply too limited or impractical to install a pair of ceiling speakers.
 Installing one mono speaker would sound awful due to the speaker only outputting either the left or right channel of the music.

 That’s why the single stereo speaker was introduced, a single ceiling speaker with a left and right channel built-in.
 This means you can install just one speaker into a smaller sized space and still receive stereo sound.

 They are generally also better value than buying a pair of monos but bear in mind the stereo separation will not be as great as two separate monos.
 We would only recommend opting for a single stereo speaker where you have a limited space.